opensearch-project/documentation-website/_benchmark/configuring-benchmark.md

 ## workloads

 This section defines how workloads are retrieved.
 All keys are read by OpenSearch using the syntax `<<workload-repository-name>>.url`, which you can select using the OpenSearch Benchmark CLI `--workload-repository=workload-repository-name"` option.
-By default, OpenSearch chooses the workload repository using the `default.url`, `https://github.com/opensearch-project/opensearch-benchmark-workloads`.
+By default, OpenSearch chooses the workload repository using the `default.url` `https://github.com/opensearch-project/opensearch-benchmark-workloads`.

 ## defaults